nalakwenda/simple-task-management-dashboard/README.md

-# Simple Project And Task Management
+# Simple Project And Task Management Dashboard

 This is a react application  that allows the user to login, create projects and perform crud operations on them.